gadomski/www.gadom.ski/_drafts/2018-10-08-voting-guide.md

 I have a confession to make -- I have trouble caring about the subtle differences between the Legion of Generic Democrats that run for office.
 Polis strikes me as the sort that recognizes his "Boulder liberal" image and is consciously working to copy the Hickenlooper "I'm everybody's governor" model, which might be good for winning elections but doesn't move him away from "very vanilla" on my scorecard.
 He doesn't have any mega scandals and seems reasonably pragmatic on infrastructure and health care stuff, so no disqualifiers.
+He does [speak very sensibly](http://www.cpr.org/news/story/democratic-candidate-jared-polis-on-what-he-d-do-as-governor) about Colorado's crazy relationship between funding and its constitution:

+> I’ve long been on the side of trying to simplify and get many of these fiscal provisions out of our state constitution so that our state can be more governable, regardless of whether Democrats or Republicans are in charge, it really ties the hands of our legislature and the governor.

+So I like the dude, I think.

 Scott Helker wants every state to have TABOR.
 Noooope.